 "Already tired?" the blond laughed to himself as if he thought his question was funny.

-Hibari narrowed his grey eyes, the two steel tonfa he had in each hand raising in the air as he prepared himself to get back into the fight; he wasn't used to losing – especially taunting.
-People were too scared of him to want to risk further injury.
+Hibari narrowed his grey eyes.
+He raised the two steel tonfa he had in each hand into the air as he prepared himself to get back into the fight; he wasn't used to losing – especially being taunted by his opponents because people were usually too scared of him to want to risk further injury.

 Angered further by the thought of being underestimated, Hibari ran to the taller man.
 He had managed to land a hit in the other's ribs, but the bullwhip lashed against his cheek, drawing a stream of blood.

-The blond grunted, reaching up to hold where he had been struck.
-The student was vicious enough to know that he had hurt the other, but what he wasn't expecting was for the other to chuckle.
+The blond grunted.
+He reached up to hold where he had been struck, wondering if his rib had just been broken because it sure felt as if it had been.
+The student was vicious enough to know that he had hurt the other, but what he wasn't expecting was for Dino to chuckle.

 "Nice hit, Kyouya."
-The pale-haired male grinned before he regained his posture, keeping his feet shoulder-width apart to brace himself for another attack.
+The Chiavarone Boss grinned before he regained his posture, keeping his feet shoulder-width apart to brace himself for another attack.

 "Don't call me Kyouya."
 The black-haired boy was finding it harder and harder to contain his anger for this interloper; how dare the man come up here and act like they were friends?
 Hibari didn't have friends; he only had people he could use for personal gain and then abandon.
 Enemies?
 Lots of them.
 But friends?
 Never.
 "It's Hibari."

-"Maybe it's the custom here to use family names," the blond started, his voice oddly soft without a hint of amusement in it, "but where I'm from, we're more personal."
+"Maybe it's the custom here to use family names," the blond started, his voice oddly soft without a hint of amusement in it now, "but where I'm from, we're more personal."